Menu

 My next stop was DBL to see the eagles.
 In the past there would be at least a 100 eagles present at this time of the year looking for a free lunch.
 Today there was only one sitting on top of a distant compost pile - too far for a decent shot.
 I was disappointed but not depressed.
 You guessed it.
 The cup was half full.
 The trail beside DBL was straight and long.
 It was the perfect place to get in some steps.
 I didn't mention it before, but it is important for me to get as many steps as I could every day not just for general fitness but to rebuild my hemoglobin level.
 I spent some time with the Grim Reaper last year, and I am still recovering.
 Part of the my recovery strategy is to get my daily step count up to 10,000/day - one for every species of birds in the world.
 Besides the steps, there were also scores of Common Ravens gliding with the wind and thermals right beside the trail to amuse me.
 They weren't my photo targets, but they were still fun to watch.

-Just down the hill from DBL was Coldwater Road that ran along the edge of a large field.
-There are usually one or two American Kestrels on the hydro line that crossed the field.
+Just down the hill from DBL was Coldwater Road that runs along the edge of a large field.
+There are usually one or two American Kestrels on the hydro line that crosses the field.
 I hadn't bothered chasing them for the past couple of years, but I was ready today.
 Would anybody be home?

 I was in luck.
 The female kestrel was home on her usual hydro line perch.
 I pulled over and took a shot out the car window then sat and watched to see what she would do next.

 A few minutes later, she took flight.
 I thought that was the end of my photo session, but it wasn't.
-She didn't fly far before she started hovering, but she was too far away for any reasonable shots.
-But, after 30 seconds she flew closer and hovered again.
+She didn't fly far before she started hovering.
+She was too far away for any reasonable shots, but after 30 seconds or so she flew closer and hovered again.
 This time she was close enoigh for a decent shot.

 She seemed to hover forever but finally had her prey in her sights.
 Adjusting her wings, she launched her attack.
 Unfortunately, I was blocked out by a large blackberry thicket and couldn't see if the she caught her prey or missed.